 8:30 AM - 12 PM, 1 - 3 PM

-You may qualify for one of two programs if the residents you serve would otherwise be eligible for our residential EAPR:
+You may qualify for one of three programs if the residents you serve would otherwise be eligible for our residential EAPR:

 - Residential EAPR